maxwestphal/mldesign/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# {mldesign} - an R package for structured data splitting to facilitate estimand-aligned performance estimation in machine learning
+# {mldesign} - An R package for structured data splitting to facilitate estimand-aligned performance estimation in machine learning

 <!-- badges: start -->